configdotsys/unified-model-feedback-stability/unified-feedback-stability.md

 Both descriptions express the same idea:

-> stability is determined by the modes of the closed-loop system, not by the plant alone.
+> Stability is determined by the modes of the closed-loop system, not by the plant alone.

 ---